naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why don't skeletons fight each other?
-They don't have the guts!
+Why did the chicken sit on the clock?
+Because it wanted to be on time!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)